dospunk/codelike/README.md

 o: change direction: scan counter-clockwise and continue

-p: print the ASCII character corresponding to the top value
+p: print the ASCII character corresponding to the top value on the stack

 r: reverses the direction